 For more information of the program as well as a list of participating faculty visit https://www.pbrc.edu/training-and-education/postdocs/obesity-from-genes-to-man/.

-Only US citizens or green card recipients will be considered.
+Only US citizens or permanent residents (green card recipients) who are less than five years from their terminal degree will be considered.

 Additional Salary Information: Postdoctoral trainees will receive NIH salary, benefits, travel, and research support.
 Stipends and training related expenses follow NIH Ruth L. Kirschstein National Research Service Award (NRSA) guidelines.
 For funding year 2019, see the following website: https://grants.nih.gov/grants/guide/notice-files/NOT-OD-19-036.html.